nfrisby/frags/docs/README.md

 The `motley` library uses the frag polymorphism and frag universes of the `frag` library to define n-ary type-indexed sums and products.
-I'm continually amazed that the relatively simple frag interface suffices for defining the following data types.
+I'm continually impressed that the relatively simple frag interface suffices for defining the following data types.

-I chose the name "motley" because the data types are *structural*, *extensible*, *anonymous*, etc -- they are *patchwork* compositions of basis elements, reminiscent of a quilt.
+I chose the name "motley" because the data types are *structural*, *extensible*, *anonymous*, etc -- they are *patchwork* compositions of parts, reminiscent of a quilt formed of stitched together fabric pieces.
+Moreover, you can just as freely decompose the types, like ripping some of those stitches.

 ## Places
 [sec:motley-places]: #places